DallasMorningNews/chartwerk-editor/docs/chartwerk-api.md

 #### Learning the API

-Complete documentation for the API is included here, but the best way to understand how the API works may be to observe it in the editor.
+Complete documentation for the API is included here, but **the best way to understand how the API works may be to observe it in the Editor.**

 Open the full screen JavaScript editor on the Code tab and check out the API tree chart.
-There you can see the API populated with real data parsed by the template and how those properties change with user input in the editor.
+There you can see the API populated with real data parsed by the template and how those properties change with user input in the Editor.

 <img src="img/screenshots/api_tree.png" class="screenshot" />